oceandatalab/FluxEngine/README.md

 FluxEngine
 ==========
+Main contacts: Jamie D. Shutler (j.d.shutler@exeter.ac.uk) and Daniel J. Ford (d.ford@exeter.ac.uk)

 The FluxEngine is an open source atmosphere-ocean gas flux data processing toolbox.
 The toolbox has so far contributed to 13 different journal publications, resulting in 5 press releases, contributed to 2 completed PhDs and 1 ongoing PhD, has been used within 5 UK and EU research projects and has been used in undergraduate and masters level teaching.
 It is now being used within the European Integrated Carbon Observing System (ICOS).
 This work collectively identifies and quantifies the importance of the oceans in regulating and storing carbon.

 Known issues with v4.0.7
 ----
 01 Sep 2022 - There is a known error with calculating fluxes using concentration data (thanks Silvie Lainela for finding this error and Tom Holding for identify the work around).
 With this option you have to set and use conca and concw as the main inputs.
 But the tools incorrectly request pgas_air and pgas_sw inputs (which are not used in the flux calculation when you use concentration data).
 To overcome this simply define and pass pgas_air and pgas_sw data as an additional input i.e. create a file containing NaN or 0s and add the information into the configuration file.
 This will allow the calculations to complete and the pgas data will not be used in the calculation.
 This error will be fixed in the next release of the fluxengine.

+21 June 2024 - A known issue with the netCDF outputs of FluxEngine when running at daily resolution (identified by Daniel Ford).
+The issue is due to a netCDF global attribute being output incorrectly such that the append2insitu function is unable to correctly attach the output variables to the insitu text file.
+Currently the data can be extracted and appended manually and this error will be fixed shortly.

+21 June 2024 - The reanalysis functions for the SOCAT data have undergone updates for the University of Exeter processing and publication of the reanalysed datasets (see reanalysed SOCAT datasets section).
+These updates will be implemented into FluxEngine during 2024.
+These updates include: updated the temperature coefficient to that in Wanninkhof et al. (2022; https://doi.org/10.1016/j.marchem.2022.104178), removed the "hardcoding" to the OISST dataset to allow the use of other dataset (such as the CCI-SST).
+Further updates funded under the Ocean Carbon for Climate ESA project will see further extensions to reanalyse data at daily resolution instead of monthly.

 Version 4.0.
 ----